 Step away from your placement work as you head to Cape Coast for the weekend.
 Travel back in time as you visit Cape Coast Castle to discover Ghana's history of slavery and learn more about the local communities' resilience through difficult times.
 Finish your first week soaking in Ghana's natural beauty with trips to Kakum National Park and Aburi Gardens.

-Start the week by meeting the Tore Eikeland Elementary School staff and students.
+Start the week by meeting the staff and students at Tore Eikeland Elementary School.
 While here, you'll contribute to the school's aims and objectives through greening projects.
 Your group will be assigned tasks to complete with the local students, ranging from planting trees to clearing space and assisting with permaculture initiatives.
 You'll get to know each other through collaboration and participate in honest and insightful discussions about social justice, responsibility, and youth empowerment.

 Develop your knowledge of tribal life by spending an evening with the local chief.
 Learn more about tribal culture, leadership, and politics before participating in a traditional Ghanaian cooking class.
 You'll also gain an understanding of sustainable agriculture and nutrition.

 You will visit a local cocoa farm to discover a farmer's daily life and gain global insight into the cocoa industry.
-Reflect on the role you play in this cycle as a consumer back home and how you can contribute to creating change as a global citizen.
+Reflect on your role as a consumer back home and how you can contribute to creating change as a global citizen.
 Round off your time in Ghana with a relaxing cruise across Lake Volta, the world's second-largest artificial lake.

 Say goodbye to Ghana as you head to the airport for your flight back home.